LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 continuous ones (Proposition [7](#comp)). ◻

 Compact operators also have a nice spectral theory.
-Where we recall that the spectrum of an operator $T$ is defined as
+We recall that the spectrum of an operator $T$ is defined as

 <div>